Sub-subject: Introduction to India (Religion, Hinduism, Values...) Syllabus:

 - Mumbai (Bombay) is the commercial capital of India and one of the biggest cities in the World (16 millions of people).

 - Bangalore is the “Silicon Valley of India” and the leading Business Process Outsourcing (BPO) centre.

 - Kolkata (Calcutta) is one of the biggest metropolitan cities in India with strong cultural and litreary tradition.

 - Chennai (Madras) in South India has a strong industrial

-base, many engineering and technical companies of India are located in Chennai
+base, many engineering and technical companies in India are in Chennai

-- The history and culture of India begins along the Indus River.
+- History and culture of India begin along the Indus River.

 - The Republic of India has the most religious diversity in any

-was born the Hinduism, Buddhism, Sikhism, Zoroastrian and Jainism.
+nation.
+In India, was born the Hinduism, Buddhism, Sikhism, Zoroastrianism, and Jainism.

-- Hinduism is the 3th biggest religion of the world (after Christianity and Islam):
+- Hinduism is the third biggest religion in the World (after Christianity and Islam):